 of glowing forms

-that belong to yesterday
+and futures that belong to yesterday

 Behind the Thunder